Muradmustafayev-03/FindLinkedinProfileByPhoto/README.md

 5. Run `python -m server.api.main.py` to start the server
 6. Run `python -m client.main.py` to send request from the client
 7. Wait for the response

+## Parameters
+* **keywords** - a string with space-separated keywords to narrow the range of the search down.
+Recommended to specify as many known details as possible to make the search quicker. **WARNING:** Do not put commas, separate keywords with spaces.
+* **chunk_size** - number of profiles to be processed in a single request.
+For now, as there is no authentication system, so the back-end does not remember the offset and the progress for the previous request is not saved for the next one (implies that you have to assign larger values).
+In future, the authentication system will be added, so you can assign smaller values and run requests several times.
+* **threshold** - threshold for the face recognition model.
+Float from 0 to 1.